What is Yield?

 Yield to Call

 Yield to Call is the return from a callable bond.
 However, the bondholder must redeem the bond before maturity at the earliest call date.
-The YTC measure suggests that a callable bond was redeemed before its stated maturity date.
-The most common reason for an issuer to call a bond early is to refinance during low-interest rates or reduce the percentage of debt in the capital structure.
+The YTC measure suggests a callable bond was redeemed before its maturity date.
+The most common reason an issuer calls a bond early is to refinance during low-interest rates or reduce the percentage of debt in the capital structure.

 Yield to Worst

-The yield to worst (YTW) is the lowest possible yield on a bond, assuming that the issuer will not default on any of its payments.
-YTW is especially appropriate for bonds in which the issuer exercises options such as calls, prepayments, and sinking funds.
+The yield to worst (YTW) is the lowest possible yield on a bond, assuming the issuer will not default on any of its payments.
+YTW is especially appropriate for bonds where the issuer exercises options such as calls, prepayments, and sinking funds.

 This return makes sense when the issuer pays back the bond early.
 Or where the put option is included in terms of issue.
 A YTW estimate provides investors with a reasonable understanding of how their future income may be impacted in the worst-case situation and what they can do to mitigate such risks.